10 Iron Uses in Everyday Life and in Human Body

 iron pan for the kitchen

-Frying pan made of cast iron
+A frying pan made of cast iron

-Further, the spoons, forks and plates are made of stainless steel.
+Further, the spoons, forks, and plates are made of stainless steel.

 The steel is also used to make the frame of stoves to give strength and an attractive bright appearance to the stoves.